deviceinsight/ux4iot-docs/using-react/hooks.md

 ```

 {% hint style="warning" %}
 The connection state information can be quite delayed \(up to 1 minute\).
-This is not a Subioto issue, but an issue with IoT Hub itself \(see [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-event-grid#limitations-for-device-connected-and-device-disconnected-events) and [here](https://docs.microsoft.com/en-us/answers/questions/434493/device-connection-state-events-delayed.html)\).
+This is not a ux4iot issue, but an issue with IoT Hub itself \(see [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-event-grid#limitations-for-device-connected-and-device-disconnected-events) and [here](https://docs.microsoft.com/en-us/answers/questions/434493/device-connection-state-events-delayed.html)\).
 {% endhint %}

 ### usePatchDesiredProperties